Ayan-Nalawade/CineMatch/README.md

 npm run dev
 ```

-This will typically open the application at `http://localhost:5173` (or another available port).
+This will open the application at `http://localhost:5173`

 ## Contributing